adandecha/HotKeys/ReadMe.md

 Shift+LeftClick  : Select all and type in clipboard text (Before typing, it performs, LeftCLick Ctrl+Home ShiftDown Ctrl+End ShiftUp)

-Z                : Show notifications when clipboard text changes `                : Show the remembered cliboard texts in NotePad++ 64-bit
+Z                : Show notifications when clipboard text changes `                : Show the remembered cliboard texts in NotePad++ 64-bit (get it from notepad-plus-plus.org/downloads)

-BackSpace        : Forget all the remembered clipboard texts
-\                : Forget current clipboard text
+\                : Forget all the remembered clipboard texts BackSpace        : Forget current clipboard text

 Function Keys: